-- To help avoid injuries to you and others, read and follow all the instructions on the fuel pump island. - Turn off the engine when refueling. - Keep sparks, flames, and smoking materials away from fuel.
+- To help avoid injuries to you and others, read and follow all the instructions on the fuel pump island. - Turn off the engine when refueling. - Keep sparks, flames, and smoking materials away from fuel. - Do not leave the fuel pump unattended. - Avoid using electronic devices while refueling. - Do not reenter the vehicle while pumping fuel. - Keep children away from the fuel pump and never let children pump fuel.

-- Do not leave the fuel pump unattended. - Do not use a cell phone while refueling. - Do not reenter the vehicle while pumping fuel. - Keep children away from the fuel pump and never let children pump fuel. - Fuel can spray out if the refueling nozzle is inserted too quickly.
+• Fuel can spray out if the refueling nozzle is inserted too quickly.
 This spray can happen if the tank is nearly full, and is more likely in hot weather.
 Insert the refueling nozzle slowly and wait for any hiss noise to stop prior to beginning to flow fuel.